cwhitehouse/vivere.docs/src/documentation/event-directives.md

 ## All Events

-`prevent`
+`cancel`

-When the `prevent` modifier is applied, `preventDefault()` is automatically invoked on the event object returned by the listener.
+When the `cancel` modifier is applied, the event handler automatically returns false to cancel any default click behavior, such as visiting a link.

 `delay`